fanningert/nextcloud-full/README.md

 ## ChangeLog
 20201031
-- Add do docker hub
+- Add do docker hub and first git push